Substance Abuse and Addiction Treatment Resources in Akron

 If you’re looking for drug or alcohol treatment in Akron, consider all of your options carefully.
 Take into consideration factors like insurance coverage, length of substance abuse, whether or not medical detox is required, and the severity of your situation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-Many substances, like prescription pain killers and alcohol, may require medical detox.
+The use of many substances, like prescription pain killers and alcohol, may require medical detox care.
 You can find a wide variety of Akron drug detox centers and Akron drug treatment facilities that offer detox services.
-The goal of detox is to rid your body of the substance you’ve been using, monitor your withdrawal, and help you to get through that period without using again.
+The goal of detox is to rid your body of the substance you’ve been using, monitor your withdrawal, and help you to get through that period without using drugs or alcohol.